alttch/eva3/doc/tutorial/tut_uc.rst

     eva uc create sensor:security/motion1 -y

-and configure the sensors controller to send :doc:`/snmp_traps` to our server IP.
+and configure the sensors controller to send :ref:`snmp_traps` to our server IP.

 Method 1: with SNMP trap parser